HD 168746

-HD 168746 is an 8th magnitude star in the constellation of Serpens.
-It is very similar to the Sun, a yellow dwarf star (spectral class G5V).
-It is not visible to the unaided eye, but is easily visible with binoculars or a small telescope.
-In 2000 a planet was announced orbiting it.
+HD 168746 is a Sun-like star with a close orbiting exoplanet in the constellation of Serpens.
+With an apparent visual magnitude of 7.95, it is too faint to be viewed with the naked eye but is easily visible with binoculars or a small telescope.
+The distance to this system is 136 light years based on parallax measurements, and it is drifting further away from the Sun with a radial velocity of 25.6 km/s.

+This is an old G-type main-sequence star with a stellar classification of G5V.
+The level of magnetic activity in the chromosphere is negligible.
+It has just 90% of the mass of the Sun but a 7% larger radius.
+The star is radiating a 4% greater luminosity than the Sun from its photosphere at an effective temperature of 5,637 K.

 In 2019 the HD 168746 planetary system was chosen as part of the NameExoWorlds campaign organised by the International Astronomical Union to mark to 100th anniversary of the organisation.
 Each country was assigned a star and planet to be named with HD 168746 being assigned to Cyprus.
 The winning proposal named the star Alasia, an ancient name for Cyprus, and the planet Onasilos after an ancient Cypriot physician identified in the Idalion Tablet, one of the oldest known legal contracts.

 Planetary system

-The planet HD 168746 b was discovered by Exoplanet group at the Geneva Observatory with the radial velocity method using the CORALIE spectrograph on the Swiss 1.2-metre Leonard Euler Telescope.
-At the time it was one of the lowest mass planets that had been discovered.
+In 2006, the exoplanet HD 168746 b was discovered by Exoplanet group at the Geneva Observatory with the radial velocity method using the CORALIE spectrograph on the Swiss 1.2-metre Leonhard Euler Telescope.
+At the time it was one of the lowest minimum mass planets that had been discovered.